 But in my lived experience, I have discovered that this is where the true medicine lies.
 In being with the sensations, no matter how unbearable.
 There are many ways to do this - meditations, gentle movement practices, breathing and EFT techniques.
 Eventually, generally, from within the physical pain, an emotional pain arises.

-This is the difficult part, but also the simplest; we have to ALLOW that emotional pain to exist.
-We have to be with it, allow and receive it, give it permission to move through us in whatever way it must - scream, cry, shake, hyperventilate [see my post on alchemising anger here].
+This is the difficult part, but also the simplest; we can ALLOW that emotional pain to exist.
+We can be with it, allow and receive it, give it permission to move through us in whatever way it must - scream, cry, shake, hyperventilate [see my post on alchemising anger here].

 This is a continuous practice.
-The reason I know with conviction that I will not experience another eczema flare-up in the extreme, debilitating ways that I have in the past, is because I am now DOING THE WORK.
-And I will always continue to do the work.
 The work, especially for people who manifest physical ailments, is almost always associated with the need to feel on the emotional level.

 We need to learn to feel to heal.

 Once we feel the 'charge' of a trauma or pain that has been asking us to pay attention, and which has manifested as a physical symptom, the charge of that trauma will no longer need to express itself physically.
-It will unravel and weave itself into something more loving, more beautiful - the essence of what you truly are, and always have been.
-It's just that you haven't been given the unconditional support and permission to BE that beautiful essence of yourself, the unfelt wounds warping your self and your body out of alignment - until now.
+It will unravel and weave itself into a greater mystery with ease - the essence of what you truly are, and always have been.
+It's just that you haven't been given the unconditional support and permission to rest into the original expression of yourself, your unfelt wounds warping your self and your body out of alignment.

 The thing about layers is that there are always more layers underneath.
 Healing is never a one-time event; it is a process.

-Things shifted when I started to accept help, even though they didn't 'understand' my condition in an experiential sense.
+Things shifted when I started to accept help, even if they didn't 'understand' my condition in a specific experiential sense.
 But it gave me the support that I needed to start looking within, gave me the courage and the strength to start looking more honestly at my conditioning, my patterning, my trauma and emotional charges that were keeping me in this 'victim' mentality.